anthonycroft/coding-quiz-challenge/README.md

 ## Limitations

-The app does not have an ability to create logins; which means that players with the same initials will not be uniquely identified by the system.
+The app does not have the ability to create logins; which means that players with the same initials will not be uniquely identified by the system.
 This will be considered for a future upgrade.

 ## Deployed Link: